FrankWork/acnn/README.md

-# Relation Classification via Multi-Level Attention CNNs
+# The code is not right

 Code for the paper: [Relation Classification via Multi-Level Attention CNNs](http://iiis.tsinghua.edu.cn/~weblt/papers/relation-classification.pdf)